pbjorklund/pbjorklundblog/content/posts/get-started-with-generative-ai.md

 keywords: ['AI', 'Generative AI', 'Technology']
 ---

-# Get Started with Generative AI: A Guide for Non-Techies

 Artificial intelligence or AI, as it is commonly known, is increasingly becoming a part of our everyday lives.

 You've probably heard about it in the news.